Meet your therapist

 Professional Bio

 I have studied eating disorders at the graduate level, focusing primarily on Feminist, Narrative approaches to understanding these mental health issues.
 I have mentored, volunteered, and worked with hundreds of individuals living with disordered eating in the mental health non-profit sector.
 Much of my client work work has been supporting folks with anxiety-related disorders and mood-related disorders, such as depression.
-I have experience providing grief support and therapy regarding situations such as traumatic death, suicide, and pregnancy loss.
+I have experience providing grief support and therapy for traumatic death, suicide, and pregnancy loss.

 I have worked in interdisciplinary healthcare teams providing mental health service delivery across university, federal governmental, provincial governmental, non-profit, and private settings.
-I work from a trauma-informed approach and the therapeutic modalities that influence my work include: Cognitive Behavioural Therapy, Narrative Therapy, Motivational Interviewing, and Solution Focused Therapy, all influenced from values rooted in anti-oppressive practice.
+I work from a trauma-informed approach and the therapeutic modalities that influence my work include: ACT (Acceptance and Commitment Therapy), behavioural CBT, Narrative Therapy, Motivational Interviewing, all influenced from values rooted in anti-oppressive practice.

 Betula papyrifera (white paper birch) is a pioneer tree species, meaning it is often one of the first trees to grow in an area after other trees are removed by some sort of disturbance from the elements.
 When it grows in these pioneer, or early successional, woodlands, it often forms stands of trees where it is the only species.